Thailand Traffic, Roads & Highways:

 DIRT ROADS

 Inexperienced dirt riders can find the steep and winding dirt roads tricky.
 On steep roads, remember it is easier going uphill than down.
-Excessive use of the front brake can cause you to lock up the front wheel, get into a slide, lose control and maybe fall off.
+Excessive use of the front brake can cause you to lock up the front wheel, get into a slide, lose control, and fall off.
 If you are riding a four-stroke bike, you have the advantage of engine braking.
-Use this along with the rear brake when descending; staying off the front brake and it is a lot safer.
+Use this along with the rear brake when descending; staying off the front brake is much safer.

-Exploring dirt tracks when you are going down a very steep slope, just remember that there may not be another way out and that you might have to turn around somewhere on the steep slope and come back out the same way.
+When exploring dirt tracks down a very steep slope, remember that there may not be another way out and that you might have to turn around somewhere on the steep slope and come back out the same way.
 This may not always be that easy if you are alone.
 We’ve been caught out before, and it does help to have someone else with you.

-Wet Season – dirt roads can be difficult with mud, water and ruts.
+Wet Season – dirt roads with mud, water and ruts can be difficult.
 This is not such a problem at the start of the rainy season, but it can be by the end of the wet (late August – September) when the ground is waterlogged and the roads are very muddy and slippery.
-Riding in these conditions can be tough, especially if the roads are steep, making them very challenging and time consuming.
+Riding in these conditions can be challenging, especially if the steep roads make them very difficult and time-consuming.

 Inexperienced dirt riders should note that riding through the puddles, the ruts containing water or on the grassy roadsides can help clean the tyres of mud and sometimes make riding easier.

-Dry Season – starting from late October – November the dirt roads dry out, first as baked hard mud, ruts and ridges; then as the dry weather and heat continue the surface breaks down with the roads becoming quite good smooth dirt for a couple of months (generally December – January).
+Dry Season – From late October to November, the dirt roads dry out, first as baked hard mud, ruts, and ridges; then, as the dry weather and heat continue, the surface breaks down, with the roads becoming quite good, smooth dirt for a couple of months (generally December—January).

-In thick dust don’t ride too close together, as you can’t see anything, and the dust can quickly clog up the air filter on your bike.
+Don’t ride too close together in thick dust; you can’t see anything, and the dust can quickly clog your bike’s air filter.

-Steep muddy slopes when and if you get stuck & need help (a push) from your fellow riders, remember that the last one to ride up gets to watch his mates walk up behind him.
+Steep, muddy slopes: If you get stuck and need help (a push) from your fellow riders, remember that the last one to ride up gets to watch his mates walk up behind him.

 LICENCES

-Officially, driving licences, either Thai or International, are required for driving; however, in practice most rental shops do not ask for them.
-A licence is necessary to obtain insurance when hiring a four-wheeled vehicle.
-If you drive without a licence and are involved in an accident you may automatically be the negligent party.
-Carry your licence with you to avoid this unnecessary complication arising.
-In Chiang Mai city the police are hot with licence checks on foreigners riding motorbikes.
+Officially, Thai or International driving licenses are required; however, most rental shops do not ask for them in practice.
+A license is necessary to obtain insurance when hiring a four-wheeled vehicle.
+If you drive without a licence and are involved in an accident, you may automatically be the negligent party.
+Carry your licence with you to avoid any unnecessary complications.
+In Chiang Mai, the police are hot with licence checks on foreigners riding motorbikes.
 The fine is 500 baht & you carry on after paying the fine.
-Best to ride with a licence if you can.
+It’s best to ride with a licence if you can.

 INSURANCE

-Is compulsory in Thailand although some people & vehicles may still not be covered.
-Comprehensive insurance is available for four wheeled vehicle drivers, but there is not much satisfactory comprehensive insurance for tourists riding motorcycles.
+It is compulsory in Thailand, although some people & vehicles may still not be covered.
+Comprehensive insurance is available for four-wheeled vehicle drivers, but there is not much satisfactory comprehensive insurance for tourists riding motorcycles.

 The best insurance option for rental bikes is here.

-GT Rider also has their own group health insurance should you wish to join for 12 months.
+GT Rider also has its group health insurance should you wish to join for 12 months.

 FUEL

-Fuel is relatively cheap in Thailand and is normally available every 50-80 kms.
+Fuel is relatively cheap in Thailand and is usually available every 50-80 km.
 The octane rating is generally 91-95 octane.

 Click here for the current fuel price in Thailand